 • It should only be used in vertical FunctionCards.

-• While the buttons area is a CardBody, and as such has its own padding, it is moved closer to the body area, to avoid the otherwise large spacing between the two.
+• While the buttons area has its own padding, it is moved closer to the body area, to avoid the otherwise large spacing between the two.

 Variants